-The amount of gas consumed (kWh) and consumer numbers is based on underlying data from 2012 used in the pricing model for the 2014 pricing year.
+The amount of gas consumed (kWh) is based on underlying data from 2013 used in the pricing model for the 2015 pricing year.
+The number of consumers for each category is based on the most recent ICP figures available at June 2014.
 The connected flow rate of a consumer is derived from the "average" midpoints for scm/h in relation to each consumer group.
 This was done due to a lack of more detailed information on individual consumer capacity.